marshrayms/margaritashotgun/docs/user_guide.rst

 Key
 ---

-The ``--key`` flag accepts a relative or absolute path to a a private key file used for authentication when connecting to the server specified by ``-server``.
+The ``--key`` flag accepts a relative or absolute path to a private key file used for authentication when connecting to the server specified by ``-server``.
-If the private key file specified is password protected use the ``-p`` or ``--password`` flags to specify the password that unlocks the private key.
+If the private key file specified is password protected use the ``--password`` flag to specify the password that unlocks the private key.

 Filename
 --------

-The ``--filename`` flags specify the name of the file memory will be saved to when dumping to the local filesystem.
+The ``--filename`` flag specifies the name of the file memory will be saved to when dumping to the local filesystem.
 The file will be saved to the local directory unless the ``--output-dir`` option is configured.

 Repository